Angal Hospital: Location

 The hospital is located in Angal Village, Pamora Parish, Nyaravur sub-county, Padyere County, Nebbi District, West Nile sub-region, Northern Uganda.
 This location lies approximately 5 km, by road, south of Nyaravur, on the road to Parombo.
 Angal is located approximately 22 km, by road, southeast of Nebbi, where the district headquarters are located.
 The geographical coordinates of Angal Hospital are: 02°24'33.0"N, 31°11'36.0"E (Latitude:2.409167; Longitude:31.193333).

 Overview

 Angal Hospital is a private, non-profit, community hospital owned by the Roman Catholic Diocese of Nebbi.
 It is accredited to the Uganda Catholic Medical Bureau, and it is administered by the Comboni Missionaries, a religious congregation.

 The hospital serves patients from within Nebbi District and from the neighboring districts of Arua and Zombo.
-Some of the patients come from the neighboring countries of South Sudan and the Democratic Republic of the Congo.
+Some patients come from the neighboring countries of South Sudan and the Democratic Republic of the Congo.
 The hospital has a bed capacity of 260.
-It employs 153 full-time medical and support staff, as of January 2009.
+It employed 153 full-time medical and support staff, as of January 2009.